HedgeCo.Net - Online Hedge Fund Database and Community

 Inevitably, these individuals started defaulting on their mortgages due to higher interest rates, and the fact that they probably couldn’t afford them in the first place.

-To make matters even worse, the supply of open units far outweighed the demand.
+To make matters even worse, the supply of open residential units far outweighed the demand.
 People who couldn’t pay their mortgages were unable to sell their homes, or took huge losses due to declining home values.
 The result was an overwhelming number of foreclosures.
-Many buyers purchased homes thinking they would flip them and make a quick buck.
-Most of these buyers already had another mortgage to pay, resulting in more foreclosures.
+Many buyers purchased second homes, thinking they would flip them and make a quick buck.
+Most of these buyers already had another mortgage to pay, and couldn’t afford both.
+This resulted in more foreclosures.

 The biggest problem of the subprime crisis was the domino effect it had through the world’s economy.
 Because so many investment vehicles were dependent on these mortgage-backed securities, assets started to plummet when all of these foreclosures starting happening.
-While agencies have started to adjust their ratings, and banks are much more careful about who they lend to, we will probably still feel the wrath from the subprime crisis for months to come.
+While ratings agencies have started to adjust their ratings, banks are tightening their underwriting standards, lending less, and building up their depleted reserves.
+We will probably still feel the wrath from the subprime crisis for months, if not years to come.